jorgementx/project-generator/README.md

 - Separate frontend and backend into 2 different git repos (optionally merge them in a single repo with git submodules)
 - Configure `commitizen`
     - one for the backend integrated with `pyproject.toml`
-    - one for the backend integrated with `pyproject.toml`
+    - one for the frontend
     - auto update version in `VERSION` file (if we decide to keep using it)
 - Add super quick configuration as default with an option to do the current advanced one.
 Just prompt for the project name and set the defaults for everything else.
 - Enable autopulling of newer images with watchtower